rss logo

 Microsoft logo

-• From a Domain Controller, open the Active Directory Users and Computers management console:
+• On a Domain Controller, open the Active Directory Users and Computers management console:

-Screenshot of the Windows Run dialog box with the dsa.msc command to open the Active Directory Users and Computers console.
+Run dialog showing the 'dsa.msc' command to open Active Directory Users and Computers.

-• Then open the Group Policy Manager console:
+• Next, open the Group Policy Management console:

-Screenshot of the Windows Run dialog box with the gpmc.msc command to open the Group Policy Management Console.
+Run dialog showing the 'gpmc.msc' command to open Group Policy Management Console.

-• Right-click on the OU where the users are located, then click on Create a GPO in this domain, and Link it here…:
+• Right-click the target OU, then select Create a GPO in this domain, and Link it here…

-Screenshot of Group Policy Management with the option to create a GPO in the domain and link it to an organizational unit.
+Group Policy Management interface showing the option to create and link a GPO to an organizational unit.

-Screenshot of the New GPO creation window with the name Auto_Shutdown and no starter GPO selected.
+New GPO creation window showing 'Auto_Shutdown' as the name, with no starter GPO selected.

-Screenshot of Group Policy Management with the Edit option highlighted for the Auto_Shutdown GPO.
+Group Policy Management with the Edit option selected for the 'Auto_Shutdown' GPO.

-• Go to User Configuration > Preferences > Control Panel Settings then right-click on Scheduled Tasks to open New > Scheduled Tasks (At least Windows 7):
+• Navigate to User Configuration > Preferences > Control Panel Settings, then right-click on Scheduled Tasks and choose New > Scheduled Task (At least Windows 7):

-Screenshot of Group Policy Management Editor with the option to create a new Scheduled Task (At least Windows 7) highlighted.
+Group Policy Management Editor with the option to create a new scheduled task for at least Windows 7.

-• Define the properties of the New Task:
+• Set the properties of the New Task as follows:

 • Action: Create